-This involves the processing of bulk material in batches through each step of the desired process.
-Processing of subsequent batches must wait until the current batch is finished.
-This method seems effective at first glance, but in most cases falls short of continuous flow.
+Batch processing involves the processing of bulk material in groups through each step of the process.
+Processing of subsequent batches must wait until the current is finished.

-The advantages of continuous flow processing in mining and material processing are clear.
-Miners can save time, process more material and expend less energy.
+While some industries require batch processing, the advantages of continuous flow processing in mining and material processing, especially, are clear.
+Mining and foundry operations can save time, process more material, and expend less energy.
 Since the processes and machinery involved are heavy-duty, the savings become quite substantial.
-The end result is a leaner, cost-effective business model.
-Find out how General Kinematics helped a company fixed their inefficiency with continuous flow.
+The end result is a leaner, cost-effective business model, with a consistent standard for material production.
+Find out how General Kinematics helped a company fix their inefficiency with continuous flow.

 Overall, the biggest difference between continuous flow and batch processing in manufacturing is how many products go through the process together.
 In batch processing, because entire batches are processed at once, it’s harder to have good quality control.
 Often, defects are not caught until the entire batch has been completed.
 Continuous flow processing makes finding defects and fixing them easier.
 Because one product is completed at a time, checking the first product and then adjusting the process if needed allows for defects to be easily prevented.
 Both processes have their advantages and disadvantages.
 However, because of the decreased cost, increased quality, and increased productivity, continuous flow is usually the better choice in most applications.